swag-bi/swag/docs/index.md

 Semantic web analysis graphs (SWAG) allow to model generic analytical processes over the semantic web.
 SWAGs may contain variables which allow to tailor an analytical process to particular requirements.
-Modeling analytical processes with SWAGs allows for the creation of tools that allow user to conduct guided MD analysis over LOD.
+Modeling analytical processes with SWAGs allows for the creation of tools that empowers users to conduct guided MD analysis over LOD.

 As the name suggests, a SWAG is a graph where nodes are analysis situations and edges are navigation steps that connect analysis situations.
 An analysis situation can be seen as a high-level representation of a generic MD query.